-I had to read on, had to know: is that dreary future all she can expect, all that anyone can expect in the end as the stark hardships of life strike home?
+Is that dreary future all Bridie can expect, all that anyone can expect in the end as the stark hardships of life strike home?
 Are stories and songs all nonsense really, and the world drained of any kind of magic?

 Certain novels strike readers in different ways of course, as all stories must.
 For me, and I do not say this lightly, the voyage I took in the company of these people was near perfection.
 It was all that I want to experience when I read.